C# Regular Expression (Regex) Examples in .NET

 Groups perform a few different functions.
 They allow the quantifiers (such as plus and star) to be applied to sections of the match instead of just individual characters.

-A group is specified by the round brackets ( and ).
-If
+A group is specified by the round brackets (

-before the bracket e.g. \( or \).
+character before the bracket e.g. \(

-This regex matches 'http://' optionally followed by 'www.'
+This regex matches 'http://

-then starts a group and matches one or more of any character that is not a full
+' then starts a group and matches one or more of any

-stop/period (.) closes the group then matches '.com'.
+) closes the group

 Text: http://www.yahoo.com/index.html and http://yahoo.com Regex: http://(www\.)?([^\.]+)\.com Matches: http://www.yahoo.com http://yahoo.com

-The question mark after the group (www\.) applies to the whole
+The question mark after the group (www\.)

 group making it optional.